-There is a system in place to recognize and reward students for the positive choices they make with merit slips that are generously given out by all the adults at JX.
-If students make poor behavioral choices there are clear and consistent consequences.
+Students are recognized and rewarded for the positive choices they make.
+If students make poor behavioral choices, there are clear and consistent consequences.
 When students do not follow school rules teachers, IAs and yard duty supervisors note it with a written "Notice of Unsatisfactory Conduct", which students have to sign and take home for their parents to sign.

-For more serious or numerous offenses, students are sent to the principal, who discusses the behavior in a conference with the student and documents the incident on a written Discipline Slip, which is sent home for the parent to sign.
-Three of these Discipline Slips in a trimester results in student suspension, either in school or at home, for the 4th infraction, depending on the nature of the offense.
-Students are automatically suspended from school for serious violations such as the possession of weapons, drugs, or physical assault.
+For more serious or numerous offenses, students are sent to the principal, who discusses the behavior in a conference with the student and documents the incident.
+Violations such as the possession of weapons, drugs, or physical assault are suspendable actions.